-That didn’t stop the young defensive tackle from garnering early recruiting attention.
-He may have only been ranked as the 29th defensive tackle in the class (three-star rating from 247 Sports), but the University of North Carolina still offered Davis a scholarship as a sophomore.
-By the time his senior season came around, Davis received eight scholarship offers with multiple opportunities to play in the SEC.
+However, that didn’t stop the young DT from garnering early recruiting attention.
+Davis may have only been ranked as the 29th defensive tackle in the class (three-star rating from 247 Sports), but North Carolina still offered Davis a scholarship as a sophomore.
+By the time his senior season came around, he had received eight scholarship offers with multiple opportunities to play in the SEC.

 Davis helped guide Mallard Creek to the state championship, where they would suffer their only defeat of the season.
 The young defensive tackle’s impressive performances would ensure he received multiple individual accolades.
 Davis was named first-team USA Today North Carolina All-USA and received first-team All-State honors.